 The Department of Transportation Services is committed to making the process of fulfilling student transit requests as easily and efficiently as possible.
 The first step in this process is to determine whether a student is eligible for transportation.

-Please navigate to the the School District of Philadelphia, School Reform Commission Transportation page to view guidelines on student transportation.
+Please navigate to the the School Board Policy to view guidelines on student transportation.

 Determining Student Transportation Eligibility in COMPASS